Business Administration (BA)

 BA 590, MARKETING MANAGEMENT, 3 Credits

-Provides students with an understanding of how a market-orientation can help firms to profitably deliver value to their targeted customers.
-Through a combination of lectures, in-class exercises, and case discussions, students will learn how to analyze complex marketing challenges, and make strategic decisions based on established marketing management principles.
+Provides an understanding of how a market-orientation can help firms to profitably deliver value to their targeted customers.
+Through a combination of lectures, in-class exercises, and case discussions, learn how to analyze complex marketing challenges, and make strategic decisions based on established marketing management principles.

 Recommended: BA 390 with a minimum grade of C-